GrizzlyBearDev/readme/README.md

-### Hi, I'm Yuri, and I'm a Vue, Nuxt, and MongoDB dev. 👋
+# Hi, I'm a Vue, Nuxt, and MongoDB dev. 👋

 ### Connect with me: